NeoFlock/onyx-os/usr/src/kocos/README.md

 - `CSI 8 n` - Like DSR, except n is the maximum amount of colums supported and m is the maximum amount of rows supported
 - `CSI 5 i` - Enable AUX port.
 The aux port may be an associated output device.
 - `CSI 4 i` - Disable AUX port.
 - `CSI ?25 h` - Shows the cursor.
 The cursor may blink, but it will certainly move.
-Currently does nothing in the KOCOS virtual terminal.
 - `CSI ?25 l` - Hides the cursor.
 - `CSI ?1004 h` - Enables focus reporting.
 The terminal will output `CSI I` when entering focus and `CSI O` when exiting focus.
 - `CSI ?1004 l` - Disables focus reporting.